apacheignite/documentation/deployment/mesos-deployment.md

   ]
 }
 [/block]
-4. In order to make sure that Apache Mesos Framework is deployed correctly, do the following.
-Open Marathon UI  at `http://<marathon-ip>:8080`.
+4. In order to make sure that Apache Mesos Framework is deployed correctly, do the following - Open Marathon UI  at `http://<marathon-ip>:8080`.
 Make sure that an application with the name `ignition` exists and its status is `Running`.
 [block:image]
 {
   "images": [